 There is also the option for exceptional mathematicians to study Further Maths, which is also divided into Core and Applied.
 Core Further Maths includes topics on Complex Numbers and Matrices, while the Applied section introduces Decision Maths, a relatively new area of Maths concerning Algorithms and Processes.
 (Note that Further Maths will only run subject to sufficient numbers).

-5 GCSEs at A* - C (or new grade 9-4), including English Language at grade 4 and Maths at least at grade 6.
+5 GCSEs 9-4, including English Language at grade 4 and maths at grade 6.

 You can go on to Higher Education to study degrees in maths, statistics, physics, astronomy, engineering and computer science.
 Many other degrees, including medicine, architecture and social sciences, have a certain amount of mathematical or statistical content and your Maths A Level will be of great assistance to you.

 Maths is regarded as a 'facilitating subject' which will increase your chance of progresion to a Russell Group University.